-A good place to start is to read the bio of the psychologist before your initial consultation (click here to meet our team).
-In your initial consultation you may also found it useful to consider the following:
+A good place to start is to read the bio of the psychologist before your initial consultation, click here to meet our psychologists.
+In your initial consultation you may also find it useful to consider the following:

-- Does your psychologist provide a safe and non-judgemental environment that encourages forthright communication and trust?
+- Does your psychologist provide a safe and non-judgmental environment that encourages forthright communication and trust?

 - Do you feel comfort and trust when with your psychologist?

-We share research findings to support you in finding the best Melbourne psychologist for you needs.
+We share research findings to support you in finding the best Melbourne psychologist for your needs.
 Research suggests four common factors to bring about change in therapy:

 - Third, 15% of the therapeutic outcome is contributed to clients’ expectations, as well as their hopes and beliefs that change will occur as a consequence of treatment.